2025 Festival Preview

 3:00 pm

-NCMF 2025 includes a broad range of American classical voices, from popularly-inclined composers like Aaron Copland to more abstract works by the likes of Elliot Carter.
+America came into its own in the last century, changing from an artistic backwater to a cultural superpower.
+NCMF 2025 includes a broad range of 20th Century American classical voices, from popularly-inclined composers like Aaron Copland to abstract works by the likes of Elliot Carter.
 Some of this summer’s composers, like Jerome Kern, made a living writing hit musicals with lush orchestral scores like Show Boat.
 Others, like John Cage, conceived of the thought-provoking/outrage-inducing 4’33 which challenged the very definition of what music is.
-George Gershwin, in works like Summertime from Porgy and Bess or Lullaby, (his only string quartet) tried explicitly to bridge the gap between so-called high art and entertainment.
+George Gershwin, in works like Summertime from Porgy and Bess or Lullaby tried to bridge the gap between so-called high art and entertainment.
 Even jazz, our native musical tradition, wasn’t immune to the conflicting pull of these forces.
-America has always been a country of diverse viewpoints (and they’ve not always coexisted comfortably).
+The diverse viewpoints that were a hallmark of a nation founded by immigrants have not always coexisted comfortably and cruel ironies abounded: popular composers were blacklisted for communist sympathies while ultra-abstract composers were promoted in CIA-funded concerts.

 On Friday, August 15th, we’ll hold the popular Nachtmusik in a new location, St. Anna’s chapel on High Street.
-For the final St. Paul’s concert, nothing makes more sense for this American-flavored season than to feature Dr. Guthrie “Guy” Ramsey, our 2025 Composer-in-Residence, jazz pianist, and music historian extraordinaire.
-He has written a work for string quartet and jazz singer, his daughter, Bridget Ramsey.
-The piece, Beat Chick: Tunes for Hettie Jones, is a tribute to Bridget’s grandmother and Guy’s mother-in-law, the legendary beat poet and Mid-century cultural center of gravity, Hettie Jones, who passed away last year.
+For the final St. Paul’s concert (Saturday), nothing makes more sense for this American-flavored season than to feature Guthrie Ramsey, our 2025 Composer-in-Residence, jazz pianist, and music historian extraordinaire.
+He has written a work for string quartet and jazz singer, which his daughter, soprano Bridget Ramsey, will perform with us.
+The piece, Beat Chick: Tunes for Hettie Jones, is a tribute to Bridget’s grandmother, the legendary beat poet and Mid-century cultural center of gravity, Hettie Jones, who passed away last year.

 The father-daughter duo will also perform Gershwin’s Summertime and a spiritual by the Queen of Folk, Joan Baez.
 Anchoring that concert is none other than Beethoven’s Opus 127, one of the master’s late, great, string quartets that went on to re-shape the direction of classical music.